 Shipwreck watching on a beach

 Although paved, the narrow road to Shipwreck beach is peppered with big potholes (so beware if you’re driving a Lanai jeep rental.)
-After parking the jeep in a sandy lot surrounded by dense vegetation—and a few mosquitos—our group walks a short path to the beach.
+After parking the 4WD vehicle in a sandy lot surrounded by dense vegetation—and a few mosquitos—our group walks a short path to the beach.

 The highlight and namesake of Shipwreck Beach is, you guessed it, the hulking shipwreck that juts out of the water close to shore.
 But it’s not really a shipwreck.